 Our CFO Competency Framework contains three categories: Foundation, Implementation and Impact.
 These help you to preserve value, create value and maximise value throughout your role.

-Each category comprises of three competencies, giving a total of nine competencies across the framework.
+Each category comprises three competencies, giving a total of nine competencies across the framework.
 These competencies are inter-connected and you will often be using many of these concurrently.

 Each competency contains five different skills.
 Therefore, the GrowCFO Competency Framework contains a total of 45 skills that are relevant to a typical modern-day CFO.